tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Caching.MongoDB/README.md

 ### Use an existing instance of a MongoClient

-This option will make the provider re-use an existing `MongoClient` instance, which won't be disposed when the provider is disposed.
+This option will make the provider reuse an existing `MongoClient` instance, which won't be disposed when the provider is disposed.

 ```c-sharp
 services.AddMongoCache((MongoCacheOptions cacheOptions) =>